nihalsid/single-view-3d-reconstruction/README.md

 ## Description
 In this work, we are focusing on reconstructing scenes from a single image.
 We make the use of IF-Net which focuses on shape completion from an incomplete 3D input.
 We explore the usage of IF-Net in the task of 3D reconstruction from images.
 We also explore its ability to work on complex scenes instead of simple shapes as was proposed in the paper.
-For more details, please check the full [report](3D_Reconstruction_from_a_Single_RGB_Image_report.pdf) of the project.
+For more details, please check the full [report](3D_Reconstruction_from_a_Single_RGB_Image_report.pdf) and [presentation](presentation.pdf) of the project.

 ## Installation
 A linux system with cuda 9.0 is required.